 Instructions:

-Step 1: Add vinegar to the paper towel and use it to wipe the affected area in the bathroom.
+Step 1: Add vinegar to the paper towel and wipe the affected area in the bathroom.

-Step 2: If step 1 does not work, add vinegar to a spray bottle.
+Step 2: If step one does not work, add vinegar to a spray bottle.
 Spray the surfaces with vinegar solution every 15 minutes and up to two hours for tough limescale areas.

 Step 3: Scrub and rinse the affected area with a cleaner or Miracle II Soap to make the surfaces look brand new.